mike182uk/mdb.sh/README.md

 ## Deployment

-The site will be deployed automatically when the master branch is pushed to github.
+The site will be deployed automatically when the master branch is pushed to GitHub.
 See [.travis.yml](.travis.yml) for how this is done.
-The site is hosed on [Github Pages](https://pages.github.com/).
+The site is hosed on [GitHub Pages](https://pages.github.com/).

 ## Tools Used